Table of Contents

 - Vaccinate

-- Proper naval care
+- Proper navel care

 **Infographic adapted from the American Association of Bovine Practitioners